 Assessment Description: Exam: A closed book 2 hr exam at the end of the module.

 Coursework: Composed of a number of assignments spread through term.

-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: Individual feedback on coursework as well as model solutions.